EVEInsight/Insight/README.md

 Insight's ```Watching CPU:15% MEM:1.0GB``` status will change to ```Watching Update available```.
 The program console will display messages directing to the latest release.

-**I have an unanswered question, want to request a feature, or report a bug.**
+**I have an unanswered question, want to request a feature, need help with installation, or report a bug.**

-Check out the public Discord server listed in the [links section.](#inviting)
+Check out the public Discord server listed in the [links section.](#links)
 # Credits
-* [Fuzzwork](https://www.fuzzwork.co.uk/) - Provides SQLite database conversions of CCP's SDE which Insight references on initial loading.
+* [Fuzzwork](https://www.fuzzwork.co.uk/) - Provides SQLite database conversions of CCP's SDE referenced on initial loading.
 * [zKillboard](https://github.com/zKillboard/zKillboard) - Provides a centralized database of killmails for the game EVE Online.
     * [zKillboard RedisQ](https://github.com/zKillboard/RedisQ) - A websocket alternative used to pull mails.
 * [CCP Games](https://www.ccpgames.com/)
-    * [EVE Swagger Interface](https://esi.evetech.net/ui/) - EVE's official API, used by Insight to lookup names, information, and utilize access tokens.
+    * [EVE Swagger Interface](https://esi.evetech.net/ui/) - EVE's official API used by Insight to lookup names, information, and utilize access tokens.
 * [Swagger Codegen](https://github.com/swagger-api/swagger-codegen) - An automatic API client generation tool for services utilizing Swagger definitions.

 # Licenses